 We mentioned that Houston's life and career began a downward spiral when she met Bobby Brown.
 Though he certainly pulled her down, he brought out the Whitney that the public did not recognize, and she went along with all of it.
 By this time, she was mysteriously hours late for interviews, photo shoots, and rehearsals, and she canceled concerts and television appearances for no apparent reason.
 Drug use was suspected, and on January 11, 2000, while with Brown, an ounce of marijuana was found in Houston's handbag at an airport checkpoint in Hawai'i.

 Houston was fired from her scheduled performance at the Academy Awards by musical director and good friend Burt Bacharach.
-Later that year, Robyn Crawford, her executive assistance, resigned and later said she left because Whitney would not seek help for her drug addiction.
+Later that year, Robyn Crawford, her executive assistant, resigned and later said she left because Whitney would not seek help for her drug addiction.

 In 2001, Houston signed a renewal with Arista Records for $100 million to record six albums.
 After the 9/11 murders at the World Trade Towers and Pentagon, Whitney's version of the U.S. national anthem was re-released with proceeds going to the New York Firefighters 9/11 Disaster Relief Fund and the New York Fraternal Order of Police.
 The song peaked even higher this time at #6.